-Table C - Contract Option C

-Time period from date of occupation of unit to the date the resident ceases to reside in the unit Exit fee calculation based on: your Original Standard Ingoing Contribution 1 year 20% of your Original Standard Ingoing Contribution 2 years 25% of your Original Standard Ingoing Contribution 3 years 30% of your Original Standard Ingoing Contribution 4 years 35% of your Original Standard Ingoing Contribution 5 years 40% of your Original Standard Ingoing Contribution 6 years 45% of your Original Standard Ingoing Contribution 10 years 45% of your Original Standard Ingoing Contribution

-Note: if the period of occupation is not a whole number of years, the exit fee will be worked out on a daily basis.

-The maximum (or capped) exit fee will be 45% of your Original Standard Ingoing Contribution after 6 years of residence, plus a termination fee of \$1,000.00.

-The minimum exit fee is 1 day/365 days (1 day/366 days in a leap year) of 20% of your Original Standard Ingoing Contribution, plus a termination fee of \$1,000.00, if the period of occupation is 1 day.
+Table C - Contract Option C Time period from date of occupation of unit to the date the resident ceases to reside in the unit Exit fee calculation based on: your Original Standard Ingoing Contribution

+1 year 20% of your Original Standard Ingoing Contribution 2 years 25% of your Original Standard Ingoing Contribution 3 years 30% of your Original Standard Ingoing Contribution 4 years 35% of your Original Standard Ingoing Contribution 5 years 40% of your Original Standard Ingoing Contribution 6 years 45% of your Original Standard Ingoing Contribution 10 years 45% of your Original Standard Ingoing Contribution Note: if the period of out on a daily basis. f occupation is not a whole number of years, the exit fee will be worked upped) exit fee will be 45% of your Original Standard Ingoing years of residence, plus a termination fee of \$1,000.00. e is 1 day/365 days (1 day/366 days in a leap year) of 20% of your going Contribution, plus a termination fee of \$1,000.00, if the period of